Plenty of war cemeteries, museums, bridges and other tourist attractions - but is there any work for a teacher?

-Not many meter taxis in Kanch, a few rickshaws around the touristy areas and songthaews wait at the bus terminals, mainly motorcycle taxis.
+Not many meter taxis in Kan, a few rickshaws around the touristy areas and songthaews wait at the bus terminals, mainly motorcycle taxis.

 Main advantages of living there?

 And what are the downsides?

-Well every place has its negative distractions, Kanch probably suffers what like most other provincial towns suffer i.e.: a lack of the big department stores (although now its got a Tesco-Lotus), movie theatres and it gets damn HOT in mid year so if you can't hack the heat, Kanch can be brutal, especially in April where it can reach 40-50 cel.
+Well, every place has its negative distractions, Kan probably suffers what like most other provincial towns suffer i.e.: a lack of the big department stores (although now its got a Tesco-Lotus), movie theatres and it gets damn HOT in mid year so if you can't hack the heat, Kan can be brutal, especially in April where it can reach 40-50 degrees.

-Otherwise I can't think of any other, basically things are slow, laid back and easy going, well, I'd call it more an up-side but generally depends on what your used to so don't come and expect the things you get in the big city.
+Otherwise I can't think of any other.
+Basically things are slow, laid-back and easy going, well, I'd call it more an up-side but generally depends on what you are used to so don't come and expect the things you get in the big city.

 Any local attractions?

-If you've never been to Kanch then you haven't experienced Thailand, I can happily say this and I've seen most of Thailand with its beautiful beaches to its wonderful village-forest communities, Kanchanaburi offers both natural and historic wonders that you can't find anywhere else in Thailand, here are some of the major attractions:
+If you've never been to Kan then you haven't experienced Thailand, I can happily say this and I've seen most of Thailand with its beautiful beaches to its wonderful village-forest communities.
+Kanchanaburi offers both natural and historic wonders that you can't find anywhere else in Thailand, here are some of the major attractions:

 Kao Pun Wat and its cave, run by the local monks.
 You can also visit the large golden Buddha above this Wat that overlooks the Kwai Noi river, about 5 km from town.

-Erawan National Park is probably the most famous of natural sights in this area, has a seven tier magically beautiful waterfall running through it, 80 km out, 400 bht entry the climb is steep and so is the price, considering the locals only pay 20, but TiT.
+Erawan National Park is probably the most famous of natural sights in this area.
+It has a seven tier magically beautiful waterfall running through it, 80 km out, 400 baht entry.
+The climb is steep and so is the price, considering the locals only pay 20, but TiT.
 (Goes for all national parks in Thailand)